g1mishra/nextfolio/README.md

 # 🚀 Nextfolio - Customizable Developer Portfolio

 A modern, fully customizable developer portfolio built with Next.js 13, TypeScript, and Tailwind CSS.
-Features a unique VS Code-inspired design with an interactive snake game, blog integration, and complete project showcase.Welcome to my portfolio repository!
+Features a unique VS Code-inspired design with an interactive code showcase, blog integration, and complete project showcase.
+Welcome to my portfolio repository!
 This website showcases some of my projects and skills as a full-stack web developer.
 It was built using Next.js, TailwindCss, and MongoDB, which are modern and popular technologies in the web development world.

 [![Next.js](https://img.shields.io/badge/Next.js-13-black)](https://nextjs.org/)
 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0-blue)](https://www.typescriptlang.org/)